 How To Re-Light Boiler Pilot Light

-Step 1: Use and Refer to Boiler's Owner Manual
+Step 1: Use and Refer to Your Boiler's Owner Manual

-Make sure you are familiar with the parts of your boiler by looking through the manual.
-Often the manual includes instructions for reheating the pilot light.
+Make sure you are familiar with the parts of your boiler by looking through its manual.
+It often includes instructions for reheating the pilot light.

 Step 2: Shut OFF Boiler